MathBunny/mackenzie-cpt/README.md

-# William Lyon Mackenzie CI CPT Website
+# Mackenzie Computer Programming Team Website

 ##Purpose:
 * To inform members of the club about events that are happening
 * To provide links to material used in meetings